jupyterhub/team-compass/docs/index.md

 ````{grid} 2
 ```{grid-item-card} Join us at a Collaboration Café ☕
-:link: meetings/collab-cafe
+:link: meetings/collab-cafe/index.md
 :link-type: doc

 Collaboration Café's are regular, all remote meetings where our community can synchronously connect.
 +++
-Click here to find out more!
+Click this box to find out more!
 ```

 ```{grid-item-card} Get started contributing ✨